 Days 4-8: The Nile cruise

 The classic luxury Nile cruise runs from Luxor to Aswan or the reverse, typically four nights with stops at Karnak, Luxor Temple, the Valley of the Kings, Edfu, Kom Ombo, and the Philae Temple at Aswan.
-The traditional dahabiya (small sailing yacht for 8-12 guests) is the boutique luxury option; the larger river cruisers from Sanctuary Retreats, Oberoi, and Viking are the better-equipped alternatives.
+The traditional dahabiya (a small sailing yacht for 8-12 guests) is the boutique option; the larger river cruisers from Oberoi, Sanctuary Retreats and Viking are the better-equipped alternatives.

-For 2026, the dahabiya tier has expanded meaningfully — there are now several boutique operators offering 8-cabin sailing vessels with full crew, chef, and curated shore excursions.
-This is the experience the marketing imagery is selling and is genuinely worth the premium over the larger river cruisers for travelers who want intimacy.
+For 2026, the dahabiya tier has expanded meaningfully — several boutique operators run crewed sailing vessels with a chef and curated shore excursions, and Oberoi is adding two new seven-suite luxury dahabiyas, Melouk and Malekat, late in the year.
+This is the experience the marketing imagery is selling, and it is genuinely worth the premium over the larger cruisers for travellers who want intimacy.

 Days 9-10: Abu Simbel and return